panthajan/fullstack-devops-test/README.md

 1. Client App (Nginx LB)

 Frontend==WebApplication==

 We can do this on the Frontend below things;

 a.
 View News List
 b.
 News Create

     Development Environment:

         a.
 React Application
-            1. One form
+            1. One form is there
-            2. Input Field
+            2. Input Field for insert news
-            3. Use OnChange
+            3. Use OnChange for insert news

 2. Api